Home Lower Mainland Paintball Facilities

 Richmond Indoor Paintball

-Richmond Indoor Paintball‘s address is 6631 Westminster Highway and prides itself as the Lower Mainland’s only indoor paintball venue.
+Richmond Indoor Paintball‘s address is 6631 Westminster Highway in Richmond.
+The place prides itself as the Lower Mainland’s only indoor paintball venue.

 Indoor paintball is a bit different from regular outdoor paintball.
 The concept and equipment are all the same, but it feels much more like you’re playing in your very own video game.
 As with all paintball, it’s lots of fun.